-Why Does Everyone Want to Be Your SEO BFF?Posted by Jeff Scholes on Dec 2, 2009
+Why Does Everyone Want to Be Your SEO BFF?Posted by Jeffrey Scholes on Dec 2, 2009

 If you are like me, you are regularly receiving unsolicited email from various quarters, telling you about the latest and greatest SEO solutions on the planet.
 Just buy the book, or guide, or download the promotional whitepaper and this expert will offer you the latest "Secrets" to search engine success.
 Google it.
 At last count I saw millions of results!
 Well, it's not a very well-kept secret anyway.

 One reason for the mysterious "secret" is simple: Google and other search engines do not publish their algorithms, and they are known to change without notification.
 Another reason, of course, that everyone is clamoring for the top spot, is because that's where the eyeballs track.
 Plus, if you monitor your placement closely, you'll find that it will change at least somewhat, even from one day to the next.